Inference-time Scaling of Diffusion Models through Classical Search: Methods

-\paragraph{DFS-style non-linear search} Depth-first search (DFS) explores one branch of the search tree as deeply as possible before backtracking.
-In our setting, this corresponds to iteratively denoising a single particle until its verifier score drops below a predefined threshold: $ f(\vx_{0|t}) \leq \delta_t$, where $\delta_t$ is a scheduled threshold for timestep $t$.
+Depth-first search (DFS) explores one branch of the search tree as deeply as possible before backtracking.
+In our setting, this corresponds to iteratively denoising a single particle until its verifier score drops below a predefined threshold: $ f(\vx_{0|t}) \leq \delta_t$, where $\delta_t$ is a threshold representing the quality requirement of the users.

 Once the constraint is violated, the algorithm backtracks by reintroducing noise, moving to a higher noise level $t_{\text{next}} = t + \Delta_T$ using the forward diffusion process $q(\vx_{t_{\text{next}}}|\vx_t)$ in Eq.~\ref{eq:forward}.
 This allows the model to restart the denoising process from a different region of the manifold, encouraging exploration of diverse modes.
-By placing a cap on the number of backtracking steps, we can explore the space globally while keeping computation bounded.
+Unlike the small noise injection and fixed schedule used in SoP \citep{ma2025inference} for local exploration, DFS performs global exploration with large backtracking depth $\Delta_T \geq \frac{T}{4}$, and adopts an score-adaptive exploration strategy .

 A key strength of DFS is its ability to allocate compute adaptively: difficult prompts and low-quality trajectories naturally trigger more backtracking and exploration, while easier instances are solved more directly.
-This dynamic behavior is driven purely by the verifier signal, without needing to know the difficulty in advance.
-As shown in Fig.~\ref{fig:compbench}, this strategy leads to substantial gains in efficiency and performance.
-The detailed pseudo code is in Alg.~\ref{alg:dfs}.
+This dynamic behavior is driven purely by the verifier signal, without needing to know the difficulty in advance as in \citet{snell2024scaling}.
+Also, the threshold acts as a control knob for users to balance output quality and computation resources, where higher threshold automatically scales compute for better output.
+As shown in Sec.~\ref{sec:dfs}, this adaptive strategy leads to substantial gains in efficiency and performance over prior methods, and even our improved BFS implementation.
+The pseudocode is in Alg.~\ref{alg:dfs} and more details can be found in Sec.~\ref{app:dfs}.